top of page

 • Are appointments virtual (telepsychiatry) or in-person?

 I offer both virtual and in-person services, with flexibility to meet your needs.
-Please note that prescribing some medications may require meeting in-person at least once every two years, unless DEA regulations change.
+Please note that prescribing some medications may require meeting in-person at least once every two years, pending DEA regulation changes.
 My office is located at 2703 Sol Wilson Ave, Austin, TX 78702, within the Ridgeway Counseling Center building.

 • What is your relationship to the pharmaceutical industry?